fatkodima/online_migrations/README.md

 :x: **Bad**

 When using short integer types as primary key types, [there is a risk](https://m.signalvnoise.com/update-on-basecamp-3-being-stuck-in-read-only-as-of-nov-8-922am-cst/) of running out of IDs on inserts.
-The default type in ActiveRecord < 5.1 for primary and foreign keys is `INTEGER`, which allows a little over of 2 billion records.
+The default type in Active Record < 5.1 for primary and foreign keys is `INTEGER`, which allows a little over of 2 billion records.
 Active Record 5.1 changed the default type to `BIGINT`.

 ```ruby
 class CreateUsers < ActiveRecord::Migration[7.0]